 During the cooler months, Mark switches out the sky-blue cushions on his garden furniture for neutral ivory ones and adds cozy throws.
 Photo: One Kings Lane

 Change out your cushions to a different palette, and add new pillows and throws.
-Neutral colors are great for fall.

 Playing Favorites with Mark D. Sikes